Juan-Nathan/wvs-confidence-analysis/README.md

 ## Institutions Studied

-The following institutions were analyzed, identified by columns in the dataset prefixed with `"C"`:
+The following institutions were analyzed, identified by columns in the dataset prefixed with "`C`":

 - Government
 - Courts